Hole-initiated melting process of thin films: Introduction

-However, in most real cases, there will be at least one capillary surface, i.e., the liquid-air interface.
-The prerequisite of the Gibbs-Thomson equation is that the liquid melt completely covers the solid particle floating in the air, so that the capillary surface is a spherical shell that doesn't change in shape or area.
-In practice, this means all the facets of the floating particle must be ``premelting'' \cite{Frenken1985surfacemelting, Dash1989surfacemelting}, i.e., a thin layer of liquid melt covers the solid facets BEFORE the temperature reaches the bulk melting point.
 A bad news is that ``premelting'' is only confirmed on certain facets of ice and lead (Pb).
-Experimental study with lead particles shows that the Gibbs-Thomson equation breaks down once a non-premelting facet is involved, i.e., the liquid melt wets the facet with a non-zero contact angle \cite{metois1989Pb111}.
+Experimental study with lead particles shows that the Gibbs-Thomson equation breaks down once a non-premelting facet is involved, namely, the liquid melt wets the facet with a non-zero contact angle \cite{metois1989Pb111}.
 This will also happen when the particle is not floating but in contact with a substrate.
 Liquid could be pinned at the grain boundaries, or wet the substrate with a non-zero contact angle.
 The shape of the capillary surface will become non-trivial, so does the interfacial energy.
 For long it has been known that the effects of the capillary surface on melting is complex \cite{maeda1999direct, christenson1995liquid, fretwell1996anomalous, glicksman2006capillary, moerz2012capillary}.
 But still, this problem is rarely systematically analysed.

 Previously, we have observed an unexpected melting scenario of molecularly thin terrace of long-chain alkanes: liquid drops appear at the edge and ``eat'' into the terrace \cite{Lazar2005movingdrop}.
-We have revealed that the emergence of these drops is due to the Plateau-Rayleigh instability of the capillary surface \cite{Halim2012bulge}.
-Later we have analysed the melting behaviour of cylindrical aggregates \cite{jin2016island} in gaseous environment based on the same experimental system, and have calculated the deviation of the ``de facto'' melting point from Gibbs-Thomson equation due to the capillary surface.
+We have revealed that the emergence of these drops is due to (1) the co-existence of liquid and solid under equilibrium, and (2) the Plateau-Rayleigh instability of the capillary surface \cite{Halim2012bulge}.
+Later we have analysed the melting behaviour of cylindrical aggregates \cite{jin2016island} in gaseous environment based on the same experimental system, and have shown a elevated melting point due to non-premelting facets.